 Equipment Blanks - Equipment rinseate samples will be prepared by pumping highpurity water through the water sampling equipment.
-Equipment blanks will be prepared at the rate of once prior to the commencement of sample collection and each time that the sampling train is modified and analyzed for each parameter type.
+Equipment blanks will be prepared once prior to the commencement of sample collection and each time that the sampling train is modified.
+These samples will be analyzed for each parameter type.
 The purpose of these samples is to determine if any cross-contamination occurred due to inadequate cleaning of equipment.
 Field Replicates - Extra water, sediment and biota samples will be collected to prepare blind replicate samples at a rate of one sample of each type per ten samples.
 These samples are labeled as if they are a distinct location, so that the laboratory cannot tell that the samples are field replicates.
 These samples provide information on the variability of successive samples taken at the same location.
-Tissue and sediment samples are not true duplicates, but provide an estimate of the field variability.
+Tissue and sediment samples are not true duplicates but provide an estimate of the field variability.

 Laboratory Quality Control Samples - Laboratory duplicates and matrix spike/matrix duplicate (MS/MD) samples are needed for the chemical analyses.
-The MS/MD samples are used to determine percent recoveries of the reference standards and matrix spikes, and are used to detect matrix interferences.
+The MS/MD samples are used to determine percent recoveries of the reference standards and matrix spikes and are used to detect matrix interferences.
 The laboratory duplicate samples are used to determine the relative percent differences, which can be used to detect laboratory equipment problems such as drift in calibration.
-Blank spike samples and blank duplicates are also prepared to detection limit.
+Blank spike samples and blank duplicates are also prepared to determine if any laboratory contamination has occurred and to determine the method detection limit.
 Preservative blanks are also prepared in the laboratory.
-The frequency of these QA/QC samples and actions that can be taken are shown in Table 3-5.
+The frequency of these QA/QC samples and actions that can be taken are shown in Table 3-6.
 A quality assurance/quality control (QA/QC) summary form will be completed by the laboratory for water, sediment, and tissue samples.
 The sample numbers for all QA/QC rinseate samples, laboratory QC samples, and duplicates will be documented on this form.